 Students will be constructing a complex lap book with multiple layers and many components.
 They will do lots of cutting, coloring, folding, and pasting as they construct colorful components for their lap books.
 The instruction book has explicit instructions with illustrations.
-Younger children might need some assistance to get things exactly right, while older students can construct the lap book on their own.
+Younger students might need some assistance to get things exactly right, while older students can construct the lap book on their own.

 It’s up to parents to make connections to current events, and this is the aspect of this study that I believe can make the subject especially interesting.
 As I write this review, we are gearing up for the 2020 presidential election, so there are plenty of election-related events in the news every day, and it seems like each presidential election cycle hardly ends before it’s starting up again.
 If you want to use this study in an off-season for elections, you can always revisit past elections to use as examples.